-Entries are now open for 2017.
-Closing date for entries is Friday 26 May 2017
+Entries are closed for 2017.
+Closing date for entries was Friday 26 May 2017

-Judging is expected to take place during the two weeks commencing Monday 24 July 2017 (subject to numbers of entries received and availability of judges).
-Results and prize-giving event is to be held on Tuesday 5 September 2017.
+Judging took place during the two weeks commencing Monday 24 July 2017.
+Results and prize-giving event was held on Tuesday 5 September 2017.

 - Wee Village with a maximum population of 300

 - Small Village with a population between 301 and 1,000

 - Large Village with a population between 1,001 and 2,500

 - Champion of Champions - each class winner from the previous year judged against each other

 Community Awards can be entered even if you are not entered into the Floral Gateway competition.

 - The Welcome Award - for first time entrants to the Floral Gateway competition